shlomiassaf/ngrid/apps/ngrid-docs-app/content/concepts/datasource/introduction/introduction.md

 Using a **Promise** adds async functionality and using an **Observable** adds streaming capabilities on top of that.

-In simple scenarios this is enough but it stops there, these datasources does not scale.
+In simple scenarios this is enough but it stops there, these datasource`s does not scale.

 ## Scaling up

 **nGrid** must support different scenarios with various a lot of features.
 Each feature is required to work in all scenarios.